Skip to content

 8. Take a ferry on Komani Lake

 Tourists exploring Theth National Park often enjoy taking a ferry ride from Komani to Firenza (and back), which lasts approximately 2.5 hours and provides stunning views of the valley.
-This ferry ride is considered a must-do activity when backpacking through the northern region of Albania, and can easily be combined with a visit to Theth National Park.
+This ferry ride is considered a must-do activity when backpacking through the northern region of Albania and can easily be combined with a visit to Theth National Park.

 9. Visit a Blue Eye near Theth

 The hike from Theth to the Blue Eye is already an incredible experience, as longer trails take you along crystal-clear rivers and past stunning waterfalls, showcasing the beauty of nature.
-After the long hike, one of the unique things to do in Albania is to take a dip in the crystal-clear waters of the Theth Blue Eye.
+After the long hike, one of the unique things to do in Albania is to dip in the crystal-clear waters of the Theth Blue Eye.

 Where to stay in Theth: Bujtina Terthorja